baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 ### The problem that this paper solves (Question 1)

 This paper is focused on the design of elimination forms for union types.
-In particular the paper investigates novel elimination forms based on disjointness of branches.
+In particular, the paper investigates novel elimination forms based on the disjointness of branches.
 Such elimination forms have not, as far as we know, been formally studied in the PL theory literature.
 We believe such forms are important, as emphasized above.